-Join Greg Sowell for an in-depth discussion in this video Tunnels and VPN, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Tunnels and VPN, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] Tunnels in virtual private networks…can be used in several situations,…but the most common is to connect…one remote resource to another over the Internet.…Tunneling and VPNs can connect remote sites…in much the same way as an MPLS or point to point connection…but for a fraction of the cost.…Tunnels can carry nearly any kind of traffic…from standard file sharing, voice, video to data collection.…The term VPN and tunnel are often used interchangeably.…